SherazJutt/SherazJutt/README.md

 ---

+### 💡 About Me
+I’m a professional **Full Stack Web Developer** with over 5 years of experience building performant, scalable, and production-grade web applications.

+I specialize in **modern JavaScript frameworks (Vue, Nuxt, React, Next)** and robust backend systems with **Node.js** and **Laravel**.

+My focus is on **clean architecture, API-first design, and containerized deployments** using tools like Docker, Coolify, and Dockploy.

+---

 ### 🧠 Core Expertise
 - Full Stack Web Application Development (Frontend + Backend)
 - REST API Design & Integration